Description of how to login using secure shell and transfer

 NOTE: This guide is slightly outdated.
 Please click on the

 links above for the correct software downloads.
-Anywhere that
+Anywhere

 The ssh command is used to login to the general compute cluster